RakhithJK/AutomaApp-automa-wiki/Features.md

 1. `dataColumns`: get data from the data columns.
 2. `loopData`: get the iteration data from the [loop data block](https://github.com/Kholid060/automa/wiki/Blocks/_edit#loop-data).
 3. `prevBlockData`: get data from the previous block.
-4. `globalData`: get global data that you have defined
+4. `globalData`: get the global data that you have defined.
+5. `activeTabUrl`: get the currently active tab url.

 And `path` is where you write the key of the data and nested key also supported.
 The syntax is could be different on each of the sources of the data